Skip to content

 Role Product Design Lead

-Platforms Cloud web products and shared UI kit
+Capability Cloud web products and shared UI kit

 This page documents the Seequent design system as a working product asset rather than a visual style guide in isolation.
 The value of the system is not only in its color, typography, or components, but in how it creates consistency across multiple data-heavy products while still supporting the needs of different layouts, technical contexts, and implementation targets.